w4est/elevator-simulator/iteration2+/README.md

 7. Select Update Project...
 8. Select the project and click "Ok"
 9. Let eclipse download the appropriate dependencies (Such as JUnit)
+10. In the "scheduler-module" package run the Scheduler.java
+11. In the "floor-module" package run the FloorSubsystem.java
-10. In the "simulator" package you will find "Simulation.java" to run and see the simulation in the console!
+12. In the "simulator" package run "Simulation.java" to send data the to the elevator system!
+ * If you'd like to run in realtime mode, add the argument --realtime
+ * If you'd like to run a new file for sending requests, use the argument --file [filename]
+13. In the "elevator-module" package run the ElevatorSubsystem.java (It is imperative that this is last)
+14. See progress in the console.
+It is suggested to stop the elevator early to make it easier to read it's logs (It is always active)

 ### Another way to run:
 1. Extract the zip file